 It’s mostly difficult because mounting the fin is step 1 of prepping our boat.
 Once you inflate the first (middle) chamber, you can’t get it in anymore.
 We haven’t tried that, but the manual says so.
 Last time we put the fin in, we were in the Netherlands and first unpacked that boat.
 It was incredibly difficult to mount the fin because the product was so new and inflexible.
 After much swearing and trying different approaches, we managed to put the fin in that day.

 We rolled out our boat and found the fin.
 Coordinating with Jonas, we flipped the boat together to find the fin mount.
 There was a little dirt in one of them, so Jonas found me two sticks of different sizes to clean it.
 One side had always been easy to get in, but the other one is very tough.
 With the previously discovered technique of ‘widening’ the rubber gap with the skinny side of the fin, I managed to put it in on the second try.

 Paddling to the Geisling Dam

 At 7:40, we’re finally leaving for Straubing.
-It only added about 10 extra minutes to our rigging dance to mount that fin.
+Mounting that fin only added about 10 extra minutes to our rigging dance.
 And yes, we’ve never been on the water this early.
 We’re rewarded with a shimmering near-summer solstice sun and thin clouds that keep us cool.
 Even though the water here is already stagnant from the dam 10 kilometers away, we feel like this is already paying off.
 The condition of windlessness means and few ships that are far between means that we’re cutting through a mirror with our paddles.

 The first time Jonas stops paddling while I continue, we directly notice the benefits of the fin; we continue to go straight instead of yawing out of control.
 It’s also supposed to help with stabilizing the boat from rolling, like when we’re paddling through the wake of a ship.